ideas-lab-nus/vizpro/docs/User Guide.md

 ### Option List

-- The `option list` provides a dropdown of options of which one can be selected
+- The `Option List` provides a dropdown of options of which one can be selected.
-- The dropdown can specified as a list in a `panel` and connected to the `option list` input
+- The dropdown can specified as a list in a `panel` and connected to the `Option List` input.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/62249192/126523370-cce179af-0f2e-408d-a16b-6d424590c70c.png" alt="drawing" height="300" width="500"/>